All Episodes

 He's on jet.

-But Obama's on a jet.
+But Obama's on the jet.

 It's nice.

-You gotta cook.
+You got to cook.

 She did indeed say this.

-And I had it here in the stack, I just zoomed past it, put it aside.
+I had it here in the stack.

 And a brawl ensued, or a near brawl.

-This is back in the spring.
+I mean, this is back in the spring.

-So Lala is her name, Lala Anthony, and she addressed the honey nut Cheerios controversy involving her husband and Kevin Garnett on the upcoming season of her reality show on VH1.
+So Lala is her name, Lala Anthony, and she addressed the Honey Nut Cheerios controversy involving her husband and Kevin Garnett on the upcoming season of her reality show on VH1.

 Lala Anthony is the host of Lala's Full Court Life.

-It's an eponymous show, named after her.
+It's an eponymous show named after her.

 Lala Anthony's Full Court Life on VH1.

-And Garnett of the Celtics famously told Carmelo Anthony his wife tasted like honey nut Cheerios during a game with the Knicks and the Celtics this past season.
+And Garnett of the Celtics famously told Carmelo Anthony his wife tasted like honeynut Cheerios during a game with the Knicks and the Celtics this past season.

-And uh in a in a preview or trailer for the premiere of Lala's show.
+And in a preview or trailer for the premiere of Lala's show, she sounds off about this.

-I'm very protective, my husband, my son, and you don't want people feeling like they have the right to judge who you are and how you handle certain things.
+My husband, my son, and you don't want people feeling like they have the right to judge who you are and how you handle certain things.

-So that's in the news too, folks.
+So that's in the news, too, folks.

 Welcome back, folks.

-Your guiding light, times of trouble, confusion, murkiness, tumult, chaos, deceit, treachery, lies, and yes, even the good times.
+Times of trouble, confusion, murkiness, tumult, chaos, deceit, treachery, lies, and yes, even the good times.

-Rush limbo, EIB network.
+Rush Limbaugh, EIB Network.

 You know, it could have been worse for Lala Anthony and Carmelo in that.